syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 **ContextChoice operations**

-EditControl provides the following set of events for performing Context Choice operations:
+The EditControl provides the following set of events for performing Context Choice operations:

 * ContextChoiceBeforeOpen
 * ContextChoiceClose
 * ContextChoiceItemSelected
 * ContextChoiceSelectedTextInsert

+The events are explained as follows:

 <table>
 <tr>